Florida State Seminoles: Rivalries

 Florida State University was founded with money donated by Francis Eppes VII, a grandson of Thomas Jefferson, the third President of the United States (1801–1809), principal author of the Declaration of Independence (1776), and founder of the University of Virginia.
 As a result, both teams play for the Jefferson-Eppes Trophy in football.
-With the recent realignment of the divisions, the Seminoles found themselves in one division and the Cavaliers in another.
+With the realignment of the ACC, the Seminoles and Cavaliers found themselves in different divisions and no longer play annually.